Consultant Orthopaedic Surgeon

 Tuesday: 1330 - 1700 Wrightington (Follow up clinic)

-He gained his Medical degree from the University of Manchester in 1996 (awarded with Honours).
-He also gained a first class honours degree in Anatomy whilst an undergraduate.
+Tim gained his Medical degree from the University of Manchester in 1996 (awarded with Honours).
+He also gained a first-class honours degree in Anatomy whilst an undergraduate.
 He obtained Membership of the Royal College of Surgeons of England in 1999.
-Speciality training in the North West led to completion of the Fellowship of the Royal College of Surgeons (Trauma and Orthopaedics) in 2005.
-He recently completed an MD at the University of Manchester in 2010.
+Speciality training in the North West led to completion of the Fellowship of the Royal College of Surgeon (Trauma and Orthopaedics) in 2005.

 During his training Tim undertook periods of specialist training abroad, spending a year in Sydney, Australia and visiting fellowships in Hanover, Germany and Zurich, Switzerland.
 He also spent some voluntary time in Malawi, providing orthopaedic care and education, a visit funded by World Orthopaedic Concern.